 From John R: Have you any difficulty flying with your bulletproof panel?

 A: Nope.
 It’s perfectly legal to fly with the bulletproof panel.
 I’ve flown all over with it and never had a problem.
 (A new order of bulletproof panels is coming in May 15th.
-To get one, and see the video of me shooting the panel, click here.)
+To get one, click here.)

 From Dave R: I’m contacting you is to ask if your company shared your customer database as part of any deal made on Shark Tank?
 I’ve attached a screen capture of a SMALL list of emails I’ve started getting from a variety of Shark Tank sources.